thunderseethe/thunderseethe.github.io/content/posts/how-to-choose-between-hm-and-bidir.md

 }
 ```

-and we have a Type we'd like to assign to our AST:
+And we have a Type we'd like to assign to our AST:

 ```rs
 enum Type {